bparanj/crystal/security/patching.md

 ```

 ### 7. Exploring `Gemfile` and `Gemfile.lock` Manually
-The `Gemfile` specifies direct dependencies, and the `Gemfile.lock` contains a more detailed snapshot, including both direct and transitive dependencies.
+The `Gemfile` specifies direct dependencies, and the `Gemfile.lock` contains a more detailed snapshot,  both direct and transitive dependencies.

 #### `Gemfile` Example:
 ```ruby